tenzir/threatbus/plugins/apps/threatbus-misp/README.md

   ...
 ```

-You might also want to read [this article](https://rmoff.net/2018/08/02/kafka-listeners-explained/)
-about Kafka listeners.
+For details about Kafka listeners, check out [this article](https://rmoff.net/2018/08/02/kafka-listeners-explained/).

 Then start the compose setup via `docker-compose up -d`.